Turkey–Ukraine relations: Russo-Ukrainian war

-On 3 February 2022, Turkish President Recep Tayyip Erdogan volunteered to organize a Ukraine-Russia conference during a visit to Ukraine, as EU leaders increased up outreach to the Kremlin to calm worries of a Russian invasion.
-As the crisis escalated, Ukraine ambassador to Turkey asked Turkey to close the nation's Black Sea-Mediterranean straits to Russian warships.
-On 25 February, on the other hand, the Republic of Turkey abstained from voting on Russia’s suspension from the Council of Europe as it calls for open dialogue between the parties under any circumstances.
-Turkish Foreign Minister Mevlut Cavusoglu also reiterated Turkey's "readiness to host negotiations that could take place between the Russian Federation and Ukraine," accordingly.
+On 3 February 2022, Turkish President Recep Tayyip Erdogan volunteered to organize a Ukraine-Russia conference during a visit to Ukraine, as EU leaders increased their outreach to the Kremlin to calm worries of a Russian invasion.
+As the crisis escalated, the Ukrainian ambassador to Turkey requested that Turkey close the nation's Black Sea-Mediterranean straits to Russian warships.
+However, on 25 February, the Republic of Turkey abstained from voting on Russia’s suspension from the Council of Europe, as it called for open dialogue between the parties under any circumstances.
+Turkish Foreign Minister Mevlüt Çavuşoğlu also reiterated Turkey's "readiness to host negotiations that could take place between the Russian Federation and Ukraine," accordingly.

-On 27 February 2022, Cavusoglu publicly stated that Turkey had shifted its terminology to refer to Russia's assault on Ukraine as a "war," and committed to enforce elements of the 1936 Montreux Convention's international pact which allows Turkey to prohibit Russian warships from entering the Bosporus and Dardanelles and thus hinder Russian vessels' transit from the Mediterranean to the Black Sea.
-On 28 February, President Tayyip Erdogan public confirmed that the straits would be closed to prevent an escalation of the war, while also pledging to maintain relations with both Ukraine and Russia.
+On 27 February 2022, Çavuşoğlu publicly stated that Turkey had shifted its terminology to refer to Russia's assault on Ukraine as a "war," and committed to enforce elements of the 1936 Montreux Convention's international pact, which allows Turkey to prohibit Russian warships from entering the Bosporus and Dardanelles and thus hinder Russian vessels' transit from the Mediterranean to the Black Sea.
+On 28 February, President Tayyip Erdogan publicly confirmed that the straits would be closed to prevent an escalation of the war, while also pledging to maintain relations with both Ukraine and Russia.

-Turkey has provided Ukraine with Bayraktar drones since 2019, which played a significant role in deterring Russian advances in the early stages of the 2022 Russian-Ukrainian War, but has not imposed sanctions on Russia for the conflict.
+While Turkey has provided the Armed Forces of Ukraine with many advanced Bayraktar drones since 2019, which played a significant role in deterring Russian advances in the early stages of the 2022 Russian-Ukrainian War, it continues to remain the only NATO member state that has, even up to December 2025, continuously refused to impose international sanctions against Russia, which have been adopted and enforced by all the European Union and NATO member states, alongside numerous other countries, including Japan, Australia, New Zealand, South Korea, Federated States of Micronesia, the Bahamas, Taiwan (Republic of China), Switzerland, and Liechtenstein, following the 2022 Russian invasion of Ukraine.